numpy/numtype/docs/user_guide/differences.md

 However, many users did not like this, because it often required them to change a lot of their code.
 So for a smooth transition, we kept the other scalar types such as `int8` as aliases to `#!py np.integer[_8Bit]` in NumPy.
-This is, in fact, one of the main reaons for why NumType was created.
+This is, in fact, one of the main reasons for why NumType was created.

 In NumType all scalar types are annotated as concrete subtypes, or aliases thereof.
 That means that `#!py x: np.integer = int8` is **not** allowed in NumType, which in NumPy you